MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-webinars.md

 ## Overview

 Microsoft Teams offers webinars, a two-way interactive virtual event.
-This article describes how to configure your settings to use and manage webinar functionality.
+This article describes how you, as an admin, can configure your settings to use and manage webinar functionality.

 In addition to the base webinar features, we offer additional webinar functionality through the Teams Premium subscription.
 To learn more about advanced webinars, see [Microsoft Teams Premium licensing.](/MicrosoftTeams/teams-add-on-licensing/licensing-enhance-teams#webinars)